vsergeev/gardend-lua/design.md

 ## Basic Operation

 `gardend` is a discrete-time control daemon with a lightweight framework for managing system state and implementing processing blocks.
 System state is maintained in a flat associative array, mapping unique variable names to values for inputs, intermediate computations, and outputs, which can be populated by and accessed from different processing blocks.
 All state is maintained in this structure and it is stored persistently so that the daemon may recover from a crash or reboot to resume system control with past state left in-tact.
-The processing blocks are comprised of drivers, algorithms, and post-processing routines to read sensors, compute output states, drive outputs, compute statitistics and generate visualizations.
+The processing blocks are comprised of drivers, controllers, and post-processing routines to read sensors, compute output states, drive outputs, compute statitistics and generate visualizations.

-The main job of the daemon is four stages of processing on every time step: `inputs`, `algorithms`, `outputs`, and `posts`.
+The main job of the daemon is four stages of processing on every time step: `inputs`, `controllers`, `outputs`, and `posts`.
 The `inputs` stage runs all input processing blocks to introduce input variables into the system state for the current time step, from hardware sensors or other data sources.
-The `algorithms` stage runs all algorithm processing blocks to produce output variables from current and past system state.
+The `controllers` stage runs all controller processing blocks to produce output variables from current and past system state.
 The `outputs` stage runs all output processing blocks to apply output variables to hardware or other external agents.
 Finally, the `posts` stage runs all post processing blocks to carry out arbitrary post-processing of the current and past states, such as updating visualizations or statistics.
 The four categories of processing stages ensure that all input and output dependencies between processing blocks are accounted for during their construction.

 The daemon runs in a single thread and assumes the time step is relatively slow (e.g. 1 minute) compared to the execution time of the processing blocks.
 For the time being, the daemon executes every processing block on each time step.